sharif-blockchain/sharif-blockchain.github.io/README.md

 &nbsp;&nbsp;&nbsp;

 _Welcome_ to the public page for the course on Blockchain Principles and Applications.
+Blockchains are decentralized digital trust mechanisms that have the potential to reshape the role of "digital platforms" in today's world.
+Currently, digital platform companies dominate the global economy, with seven of the largest firms by market capitalization—including Apple, Google, Microsoft, Amazon, Alibaba, and Tencent—built on centralized models.

+The emergence of blockchains began with Bitcoin, the first cryptocurrency, introduced in 2009.
+Over the past decade, blockchain technology has undergone significant advancements, particularly in its design and architecture.
+However, while technical innovations have progressed, broader applications beyond cryptocurrencies are still developing.

+This course provides a comprehensive, full-stack perspective on blockchain systems, examining them as integrated ecosystems.
+We will explore key components, including networking, incentive mechanisms, consensus protocols, and application-layer functionalities, to understand how modern blockchain systems are designed and operated.

 **Course Logistics**